opendataphilly/Open-Data-Catalog/README.md

 # Deploy to Heroku

 For a quick and free deployment you can deploy directly to heroku (http://heroku.com).
 First make an account on the heroku website and then do the following:

+Edit the `.gitignore` file and remove the following line:

+        local_settings.py

+Ths will allow your personal settings from being pushed to heroku.
+Then:

         sudo gem install heroku
         heroku create --stack cedar --buildpack https://github.com/heroku/heroku-buildpack-python.git